Blosc/bcolz/doc/tutorial.rst

 See :ref:`opt-tips` chapter for info on how you can change other internal parameters like the size of the chunk.

+Also, for setting globally or permanently your own defaults for the compression parameters, see :ref:`defaults` chapter.

 Accessing carray data
 ---------------------